himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 <caption>Parallel Compression on the Bonobo Spiked the Temps</caption>
 </center>

-I hoped the extra *thickness* of the Bonobo would help with the heating issues.
+I hoped the extra *thickness* of the Bonobo would help with any heating issues.
-While I think it might have helped a little bit, the reality is that when you shove a decent GPU into a laptop... it's going to give off heat.
+While it might have a little bit, when you shove a decent GPU into a laptop... it's going to give off heat.
 Additionally, when using a powerful CPU to it's full potential, it is very difficult for a laptop to compete with a desktop-level cooling system.
-The Bonobo is a very powerful laptop, but it's loud fans prevented me from actually *using* it to it's full potential, because I would immediately start shutting down processes when it got a little noisy.
+The Bonobo is a very powerful laptop, but the loud fans prevented me from actually *using* it to its full potential, because I would immediately start shutting down processes when the noise kicked up.
 I know the fans spin up to *help* with thermals, but I think the Bonobo was just a tad to hot and loud for my taste.

 #### A Desktop Replacement?